mcgaryes/ember-require-starterkit/README.md

 4. SASS Integration
 5. Grunt Build/Watch Scripts
 	* Run the grunt script to move specific files to a `www` directory.
-6.
+6. JSHint implementation

 ### Prerequisites

 1. Basic knowledge of Grunt, SASS, Require, Express, YUI and Ember.
-2. Node, Grunt and NPM are installed globally on your machine.
+2. Node, NPM, Grunt and PhantomJS are installed globally on your machine.

 ### Installation